sschwindt/hydro-informatics/docs/source/get-started/geo.rst

 .. figure:: ../img/QGIS-basemap.png
    :alt: basemap

-   :caption: Add a base map to QGIS: (1) locate the Browser (2) right-click on XYZ-Tiles and select New Connection… (3) enter a Name and a URL (see below table) for the new connection, click OK (4) drag and drop the new tile (here: Google Satellite) into the Layers tab.
+   Add a base map to QGIS: (1) locate the Browser (2) right-click on XYZ-Tiles and select New Connection… (3) enter a Name and a URL (see below table) for the new connection, click OK (4) drag and drop the new tile (here: Google Satellite) into the Layers tab.

 The following URL can be used for retrieving online XYZ tiles (more URLs can be found in the internet).